Factbox: Tributes paid to former Fiat Chrysler CEO Marchionne

 “Sergio created a remarkable legacy in the automotive industry.
 Our thoughts are also with our industry colleagues at Fiat Chrysler as they deal with this sudden loss.”

-Domenico Siniscalco, former Italian finance minister, now Italy country head at Morgan Stanley.
+Domenico Siniscalco, former Italian finance minister, now Italy country head at Morgan Stanley:

 “Sergio was a unique blend of a visionary and an executor.
 He combined a grand vision and the ability of getting things done.
 This is a real tragedy.”

-“(He was) a man with whom we have had bitter clashes over the years and who represented a model of relations with the unions which was at the centre of a deep conflict with Fiom.
-Marchionne has been an adversary whose value we recognise.
-To his family, we send the condolences of our organisation.”

-Carlos Ghosn, Chairman and CEO Renault-Nissan-Mitsubishi
+Carlos Ghosn, Chairman and CEO Renault-Nissan-Mitsubishi:

 “Our entire team at Renault-Nissan-Mitsubishi were saddened to learn of the death of Sergio Marchionne.
 At this difficult time, we would like to express our sympathies to the Marchionne family, to our colleagues at Fiat Chrysler, Ferrari and CNH International.”

-Reporting by Pamela Barbaglia, Giselda Vagnoni and Laurence Frost; Editing by Keith Weir
+Reporting by Pamela Barbaglia, Giselda Vagnoni, Laurence Frost, Edward Taylor, Joe White and Bernie Woodall; Editing by Keith Weir